trustoverip/tswg-did-method-webs-specification/spec/security_characteristics.md

 This means that any recipient of such a block information with mixed security postures across its constituent sub-blocks must explode the block into sub-blocks and then independently verify the security of each sub-block.
 But this is only possible if the authentication factors for each sub-block are provided independently.
 Usually when information is provided in a block of sub-blocks, only one set of authentication factors are provided for the block as a whole and therefore there is no way to independently verify each sub-block of information.

 Unfortunately what happens in practice is that users are led into a false sense of security because they assume that they don’t have to explode and re-verify but merely may accept the lowest common denominator verification on the whole block of information.
-This creates a pernicious problem for down stream use of the data.
-A down stream use of a constituent sub-block doesn’t know that it was not independently verified to its higher level of security.
+This creates a harmful problem for down-stream use of the data.
+A down-stream use of a constituent sub-block doesn’t know that it was not independently verified to its higher level of security.
 This widens the attack surface to any point of down-stream usage.
-This is a root cause of the most prevalent type of attack called a BOLA.
+This is a root cause of the most common type of attack called a [[ref: BOLA]].

 #### Applying the concepts